💻 Conducting a technical assessment

 Online coding assessment

 If you’re trying to optimise your hiring process to be able to handle really high volumes of people, then an online test can be a good way to accomplish that.
-These kinds of assessments function well in a remote hiring process, and are usually designed to be completed in the candidate’s own time.
+These kinds of assessments function well in a remote hiring process, and are usually designed to be completed in the developer's own time.

 This makes online coding assessments much easier to fit into a schedule.
-It provides a well-defined block of time within which to focus while also preventing overly meticulous candidates from taking a weekend to complete what should be a 2 hour assessment.
+It provides a well-defined block of time within which to focus while also preventing overly meticulous developers from taking a weekend to complete what should be a 2 hour assessment.

 On the other hand, this approach is quite impersonal.
 If you decide to include this in your interview process, make sure that somebody takes ownership of it.
 It should be their responsibility to maintain the integrity of the assessments.
 This means switching up your tests on a regular basis, moving people through the pipeline and being available as a human to talk to if the candidate has any questions.